 In this example we’re going to make use of mysql-udf-http to basically issue a REST call out to a remote web service which will simply update a value or post a result.
 We’ll use a MariaDB Stored procedure to call the UDF when a particular condition is met.

-An example can be we’ll change a stock value and have it automatically post to a web page we’ll trigger the signal.
+Starting with a simper example can be we’ll initiate a trigger on a row insert and have it automatically post to a web page we’ll trigger the signal.

 Approach #2: Create an in-memory MaraiDB database and poll